 "At one point he was going to be put on Time Magazine," Hill said of her deceased husband.
 "And he said, 'You know what?
 I think you need to put God — get a picture of God — because it's really all about Him.
 I am only a vessel that He fixed."

-She pointed out that her husband preached a revival couldn't super-saturate the whole world till every believer becomes an evangelist to those around them.
+She pointed out that her husband preached a revival couldn't super-saturate the whole world until every believer becomes an evangelist to those around them.

 "And when Steve and I would go out, we'd talk to people in the supermarket, in an antique store, in a restaurant.
 You take it out," Hill insisted.